Original Oration

 • The use of the same material in two different years by the same individual.

 Ten minutes maximum.
 Six minutes minimum.
 This event requires an original, factual speech fulfilling the general end of persuading the audience.
 The speech must be the original work of the student and may not have been used in competition prior to the current L.E.S.T.
 Northwest.
 No audio-visual aids will be allowed.
-A manuscript must be given to the L.E.S.T.
-Northwest Director prior to competition.
-Not more than 150 words of the speech may be a direct quotation from any other speech or writing and such quotations must be identified in the typewritten copy of the speech supplied to the L.E.S.T.
-Northwest Director.
+A manuscript must be given to the Adjudicator prior to the presentation, preferably typed.
+Not more than 150 words of the speech may be a direct quotation from any other speech or writing, and such quotations must be identified in the copy of the speech supplied to the adjudicator.
 Extensive paraphrasing from other sources is prohibited.
 NO NOTES ARE ALLOWED.

 Adjudication

-It is important that judges write a complete evaluation.
-They should not wait until the round is completed to begin writing constructive feedback!
-Writing during students’ speeches is permitted.
-It is critical for the contestants and their coaches to have the educational feedback that justifies judges’ decisions.
-Judges must strive to be objective in their ratings, not allowing personal opinions or biases regarding an idea or selection to predetermine their impression of a student’s presentation.
+It is important that adjudicators write complete evaluations.
+They should not wait until the round is completed to begin writing constructive feedback.
+Writing during students’ presentations is permitted.
+It is critical for the contestants and their coaches to have the educational feedback that justifies adjudication decisions.
+Adjudicators must strive to be objective in their ratings, not allowing personal opinions or biases regarding an idea or selection to predetermine their impression of a student’s presentation.

-Disruption – If a judge feels that circumstances beyond a speaker’s control seriously impaired his or her presentation (for example, a fire alarm, loudspeaker announcement, etc.) the judge has the option to allow the speaker to begin again.
-Judges should proctor the room to maintain a positive atmosphere.
+Disruption – If an adjudicator feels that circumstances beyond a performer’s control seriously impaired his or her performance (for example, a fire alarm, loudspeaker announcement, etc.), the adjudicator has the option to allow the performer to begin again.
+Adjudicators should proctor the room to maintain a positive atmosphere.

 Time Limits

 All forensic events are timed.
 A competitor’s time should be recorded on the ballot.
-An introduction is considered part of the speech or presentation and must be timed.
+An introduction is considered part of the speech and must be timed.

 How to Participate